-We offer 3 main types of screening equipment:
+We offer three main types of screening equipment:

 For Internally Fed Rotary Drum Screens, the influent enters a short spillway, where the energy is dissipated and the flow is evenly distributed onto the interior of the rotary screening drum.
 Solids are retained on the screen surface while the liquid flows radially out through the screen openings.
 Screened solids are transported axially by internal flights, to the open end of the rotary drum screen.
 The entire screening surface is intermittently washed by a fixed external spray bar.

 How do Externally Fed Rotary Drum IPEC Screens operate?